 “We should have great gratitude to those who have contributed even a little of the truth, for they have shared with us the fruits of their thought . . .
 If they had not lived, these true principles would not have been assembled for us, even with intense research throughout our time.”—al-Kindī

-The History of Philosophy Forum has its home in the Notre Dame Philosophy Department and collaborates closely with multiple units across campus, including the Program of Liberal Studies, the Medieval Institute, the Center for the Aristotelian Tradition, the Notre Dame Workshop in Ancient Philosophy, Notre Dame International, the History and Philosophy of Science program, the Maritain Center, and the Notre Dame Political Theory Colloquium.
+The History of Philosophy Forum has its home in the Notre Dame Philosophy Department and collaborates closely with many academic units such as the Program of Liberal Studies, the Medieval Institute, the Center for the Aristotelian Tradition, the Notre Dame Workshop in Ancient Philosophy, Notre Dame International, the History and Philosophy of Science program, the Maritain Center, and the Notre Dame Political Theory Colloquium.